nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 ## Create an ASP.NET Core project
-If you're still in the directory you created for the Hello World sample, move up and create a new directory:
+If you're still in the directory you created for the Hello World sample, move back up to your Documents or home directory:

 ```
 cd ..
-mkdir AspNetCoreTodo
 ```

 Next, create a new project with `dotnet new`, this time with some extra options:

 ```
-dotnet new mvc --auth Individual
+dotnet new mvc --auth Individual -o AspNetCoreTodo
+cd AspNetCoreTodo
 ```

 This creates a new project from the `mvc` template, and adds some additional authentication and security bits to the project.
 (I'll cover security in a later chapter.)